 Have you installed a hardwood floor?
 To maintain the new and shiny look on your hardwood flooring, you’ll have to clean it correctly and on a regular basis.
 You have probably heard a few of the pros say the best way to clean wooden floors is to use cleaning alternatives.
-But these cleaning solutions are expensive, they may damage hardwood floors overtime.
+But these cleaning solutions are expensive, they may damage hardwood floors over time.
 If you happen to use a lot of solutions, your hardwood floor can be harmed.
 If you use too little your hardwood flooring will appear old.
-Many people turn to professional clean or buffing on hardwood floors since many solutions for hardware floors are difficult to use, or cause damage.
-Hudson hardwood floors offer such professional buffing, coast and cleaning.
+Many people turn to professionally cleaning or buffing on hardwood floors since many solutions for hardware floors are difficult to use, or cause damage.
+Hudson hardwood floors offer such professional buffing, coast, and cleaning.

 It is possible to clean hardwood floors on your own.
 Using vinegar to clean wooden floors is an effective way of cleaning hardwood flooring but just for a brief run.
 Cleaning hardwood floors with vinegar could be detrimental to hardwood floors in the long run.
 Vinegar is essentially acidic, acidic substances tend to slowly chew through surfaces.
 Whenever you use vinegar to clean hardwood flooring the vinegar will damage the finish, giving a look off old and worn look to the floors.
 It’ll cause your floor’s quality to degrade if you repeatedly use vinegar for cleaning for a few months.